Glossary

 Atopy

-In the original definition of this term there is the principle that symptoms ‘are out of place’ or ‘without place’.
-In modern interpretation there is a fashionable link to genetic predisposition.
-I have considered the idea of placelessness to refer to the link between cause and symptom and use the term to describe disease symptoms that have arisen through immune system corruption by environmental or nurturing influences.
+In the original definition of this term there is the principle that symptoms are ‘out of place’ or ‘without place’.
+In modern interpretation, there is a fashionable link to genetic predisposition.
+I have considered the idea of ‘lacking a place’ to refer to the link between cause and symptom, and I use the term ‘atopic’ to describe disease symptoms that have arisen through the corruption of the immune system by environmental or nutritional influences.
+Thus, early-onset diabetes may be considered an atopic symptom of an immune reaction to dairy foods and beef.
+It may be more appropriate to use the term atopic disease syndrome.

 Autologous transfer

-A transplant of cells or tissue from one part of a body to that same individual.
+A transplant of cells or tissue from one part of a body to another part of the same individual.

 Basal lamina

-The layer of a basement membrane directly in contact with epithelial cells.
+The layer of basement membrane directly in contact with epithelial cells.

 Basement membrane